Eastern Cincinnati Conference: Cross Country

 Cross Country is another sport with both boys and girls teams that compete in the ECC.
 In cross country, schools will send their runners to meets, where they compete for the fastest completion of a 5-kilometer race (referred to as a 5K run).
 For boys cross country, all schools except Withrow have boys competing in varsity cross country.
 Casey Gallagher from Anderson set the ECC boys cross country record for the 5K run in 2012 at 15 minutes 56 seconds during the Trinity Meet.
 A close second was made Alaeldin Tirba from Turpin with a 15-minute 59.70-second run.
 Since then, nobody in the ECC has gotten under the 16:00 mark at an official 5K run.
 In the 2015 season, there were 192 runners in the ECC, with the fastest 5K run time going to Nick Stone (Anderson), with a 16:19 time.
 Girls Cross Country also competes in ECC 5K races, with Walnut Hills or Turpin winning the 5K run fastest time of all four seasons.
 The fastest girls 5K run in ECC history was set in the 2015 season with an 18:28 time by Samantha Bush (Turpin) at the Ross Meet.

 Winter sports

+Men's basketball

+At the conference's founding, each team played each conference opponent twice, then played enough non-conference games to fill a 22-game schedule.
+When the conference expanded to 10 teams, the number of conference games was set at 16, meaning each team plays seven opponents twice and two opponents once.